Friends

 Friendships and Reality

 Friends come in all shapes and sizes but for the most part, those we connect to often share similar traits with our own psychological, emotional, and often physical make-up.
-It is not opposites that attract as friends, but those in the same grid (matrix, frequency) - aligning for experience.
-We are projected illusion in a consciousness hologram created by binary code.
+It is not opposites that attract as friends, but those in the same grid (matrix, frequency) - aligning for experience in the simulation of reality.

 Karmic Friendships